Fives

-Fives (historically known as hand-tennis) is an English handball sport derived from jeu de paume, similar to the games of handball, Basque pelota, and squash.
+Fives (historically known as hand-tennis) is an English handball sport derived from jeu de paume, similar to the games of Gaelic handball, Basque pelota, and squash.
 The game is played in both singles and doubles teams, in an either three- or four-sided court.

 Etymology

 The origin of the name "fives" for the game is uncertain, but two main theories are commonly presented.
 The first is that it is derived from the slang expression "a bunch of fives" (meaning a fist); the other that an earlier form of the game, as described by Nichols, used five-a-side teams.

 History

 Fives is generally considered to have originated from early forms of the French Jeu de paume.
 Games were most often played against the walls of the north ends of churchyards, or against the walls of belltowers.
 This often damaged window glazing, so many churches adapted their exteriors to protect against the game.
 This often came in the form of shutters and pintles inserted into walls, as well as latticework over the windows themselves.
-The sport also influenced the layout of several churches; at some churches, saplings were planted where Fives would have been played, at the Church of St James, Ashwick, a cross was moved "to the Vifes place... to prevent the Young People from spending so much idle time in that sort of exercise."
+The sport also influenced the layout of several churches; at some churches, saplings were planted where Fives would have been played, at the Church of St James, Ashwick, a cross was moved "to the Vifes place ... to prevent the Young People from spending so much idle time in that sort of exercise."

 As such, many of the earliest written testaments of the game are directives by clergy taken to prevent playing of the game.
 Actions against the game (then referred to as either "hand-tennis" and "hand-ball") have been found as early as 1287, when the Synod of Exeter banned the game due to the damage it caused to church buildings.
 Other notable examples of wall ball games being banned include Robert Braybrooke, Bishop of London, who in 1385 prohibited the game "Necnon ad pilam infra et extra ecclesiam ludunt."
 (English: Let them play ball neither inside nor outside the church.)

 The name "fives" was applied to the game by 1591, as when Elizabeth I visited the village of Elvetham in Hampshire, she was entertained by the Marquess of Hertford by a game played by his servants:"about three o'clock, ten of his lordship's servants, all Somersetshire men, in a square greene court before her majesties windowe, did hang up lines, squaring out the forme of a tennis-court, and making a cross line in the middle; in this square they (being stript out of their dublets) played five to five with hand-ball at bord and cord as they tearme it, to the great liking of her highness" – John Nichols, The Progresses and Public Processions of Queen Elizabeth, Volume II.